Fmstrat/agriget-docker/README.md

 Agriget for Docker
 =======

-Agriget is a fork of Tiny Tiny RSS (TT-RSS) that focuses on a more modern "Feedly styled" UI while retaining all compatability and updates with and from the TT-RSS backend and mobile applications.
+Agriget is a fork of Tiny Tiny RSS (TT-RSS) that focuses on a more modern "Feedly styled" UI while retaining all compatibility and updates with and from the TT-RSS backend and mobile applications.
 While the original features of Agriget were started as a PR to TT-RSS, due to development differences Agriget was instead created to be foster an open environment for developers to contribute.

 <div align="center">
     <img src="https://raw.githubusercontent.com/Fmstrat/agriget/master/screenshots/1.png" width="250">